LinqingZ/hello-world/README.md

 ## my-prework-app

 ### App Description
-An App that clik on the button to change the text color
+An App that clik on the button to change the text color.

 ### App Walk-though
 <img src="http://g.recordit.co/TWKrRo5CS0.gif" width=200><br>